Parcley/alexa-wikiquote/Readme.md

   npm install
   ```
   - open Visual Studio Code
-  - build with Ctrl+Shift+B
+  - build with Ctrl+Shift+B (or npm run build)
-  - create aws.config file with access key and secret key (you should not commit that file)
+  - create aws.config file with your S3 bucket's access key and secret key (you should not commit that file)
   - npm run deploy